jesse-wright-reasoning-honours/project-proposal/README.md

 # Project Outline

-*Deadlines in this document are a an internal guideline and should not be treated as a date at which deliverables can be expected*
+*NOTE: Deadlines in this document are a an internal guideline and should not be treated as a date at which deliverables can be expected*
+*NOTE: The priority of stages below may change depending on requirements/data availability of use-case partners*

 ## Stage 1 - Interface Development (-15/9/2021)